ambaradan/nvim-rockydocs/README.md

 - **RockyDocsBuild**: This command builds the documentation project using MkDocs.
 It activates the virtual environment, checks if MkDocs is installed, and builds the documentation.
 - **RockyDocsStatus**: This command displays the status of the documentation project, including whether a virtual environment is active, whether MkDocs is installed, and whether the server is running.

-Usage
+### Usage

 To use these RockyDocs commands, you can execute them in Neovim using the `:RockyDocs<Command>` syntax.
 For example:

-- :RockyDocsSetup to set up a new RockyDocs project
+- :*RockyDocsSetup* to set up a new RockyDocs project
-- :RockyDocsServe to serve the documentation project
+- :*RockyDocsServe* to serve the documentation project
-- :RockyDocsStop to stop the MkDocs server
+- :*RockyDocsStop* to stop the MkDocs server
-- :RockyDocsBuild to build the documentation project
+- :*RockyDocsBuild* to build the documentation project
-- :RockyDocsStatus to display the project status
+- :*RockyDocsStatus* to display the project status

 These RockyDocs commands provide a convenient way to manage documentation projects for the Rocky Linux Documentation Project, making it easier to create, edit, and deploy high-quality documentation.